 Reasons to Choose Mediation

 When moving through the charging process of the EEOC’s enforcement, many parties may begin to see the value in settling the case without following the claim all the way through.
-But the mediation process may not be the best option for every dispute.
-This means that it is important to understand some of the reasons that a party would choose to use mediation over continuing with the claim to evaluate whether their claim fits within these reasons.
+However, the mediation process may not be the best option for every dispute resolution.
+This means that it is important to understand some of the reasons that a party would choose to use the mediation process over continuing with the claim to evaluate whether their claim fits within these reasons.

 Some of the common reasons for using mediation to resolve an EEOC claim include:

-- Control: A large draw for many parties is the aspect of control.
-If a charge is continued into litigation, the parties lose the option to resolve the dispute within their control.
-They will have to allow the judge or the jury to determine whether the discrimination happened and what the remedies look like.
-When the parties mediate, they control the resolution of the dispute, which allows them to consider their needs while controlling how much they receive or pay, or whatever other unique options the parties find.
+A large drawback for many parties is the aspect of control.
+If a charge is continued into litigation, the parties lose the option to resolve the dispute.
+They will have to allow the judge or the jury to determine their fate.
+When the parties choose the mediate program route, it allows them to consider their needs while controlling how much they receive or pay, or whatever other unique options the parties find.

 If these options may benefit a charged claim, it may be time to consider mediation to resolve the dispute.
 Finding a solution that works for both parties and can end the dispute without litigation can be the best option for many disputes, and the option should be considered.